United Airlines jet makes unscheduled landing in Florida after passenger bites flight attendant

-United Airlines flight 762 was originally supposed to go from Miami to Newark but stopped in Orlando on Tuesday evening after a passenger became aggressive and disruptive.
+A United Airlines jet from Miami to New Jersey made an unscheduled landing in Orlando, Florida, this week after a passenger became “aggressive and disruptive,” the airline said.

-Video shared by TMZ shows a fight between a woman and a flight attendant in the aisle of the plane.

-In the video, the passenger began to shove her face into the flight attendant's shoulder, biting him, and ripping off a piece of his shirt with her mouth.
+Video aired by WSVN-TV shows a fight between a woman and a flight attendant in the cabin of the aircraft.
+The cellphone video appears to show a passenger putting her face on the flight attendant’s shoulder during the struggle, and coming away with a piece of his shirt in her mouth.

-The video also captures the passenger yelling at others who are trying to calm her down, responding with, "Old lady, who are you talking to?
-Go back to Russia.'"
+United flight 762 was enroute to Newark, New Jersey, on Tuesday when it was diverted to Orlando after the passenger became disruptive, authorities said.

 Get San Diego local news, weather forecasts, sports and lifestyle stories to your inbox.
 Sign up for NBC San Diego newsletters.

-"Our flight attendants worked to de-escalate the situation and protect other customers and after landing in Orlando, law enforcement met the flight, and the passenger was removed, United Airlines said in a statement to NBC Miami.
+“Our flight attendants worked to de-escalate the situation and protect other customers and after landing in Orlando, law enforcement met the flight, and the passenger was removed,” United said in a statement to NBC Miami.

-A round of applause was heard from the other passengers as the woman walked off the flight, the video showed.

 The passenger was taken to a hospital for an evaluation, Orlando police said in an email Thursday afternoon.
 No arrest has been made.